 Perfectionism is at heart a desire and longing for excellence.
 It is a highly desirable trait, especially in medics and health professionals, but it easily transforms into unhealthy forms.
 This can lead to a range of signs and symptoms including obsessive self-criticism, constant feelings of failure, guilt, shame, anxiety, and ‘black and white thinking’.
 Perfectionism has genetic elements but childhood experiences and parental pressure may exacerbate unhealthy forms of thinking and behaviour.
 There may also be spiritual aspects including subtle forms of pride, fears of being out-of-control and internal accusatory voices.

 However all is not lost!
-In the accompanying essay we shall be looking at ways of becoming a ‘recovering perfectionist’.
+In my second accompanying essay we shall be looking at ways of becoming a ‘recovering perfectionist’.
+Click here to read it.